npm/normalize-package-data/README.md

 ## Credits

 This package contains code based on read-package-json written by Isaac Z. Schlueter.
-Used with permisson.
+Used with permission.

 ## License